 Falling behind on mortgage payments can leave a homeowner feeling helpless.
-Foreclosure creeping around the corner, what can you do?
-Selling the home is a great option for a homeowner in this situation, as long as the foreclosure process hasn’t begun.
+With the threat of a foreclosure notice around the corner, what can you do?
+Selling the home can be a great option for a homeowner in this situation, as long as the foreclosure process hasn’t already begun.

 A lender will begin the process of foreclosure after multiple missed payments.
 You may receive a foreclosure notice after the first missed payment.
 Lenders have 120 days after the first missed a payment before they can reclaim the home.
 Once the 120 days are up the foreclosure process begins and the homeowner will be forced to vacate the premises.